Renovation

 6. Not Asking Enough Questions

-You also want to make sure that you ask any questions you have about the plan of your house.
-Don’t be afraid to speak up and make sure you are heard because this is your home after all!
+You also want to make sure that you ask any questions about your house’s plan.
+Don’t be afraid to speak up and ensure you are heard because this is your home!

 7. Changing the Plan Halfway Through